aditya0929/Vegetable-Image-Classification/README.md

 **After training the models,**

 I will evaluate their performance using appropriate metrics.
-Additionally, I will visualize the segmentation results to gain insights into how well the models can accurately identify and classify different regions within the lemon images.
+Additionally, I will visualize the segmentation results to gain insights into how well the models can accurately identify and classify different regions within the vegetable images.

 **Performance checker**

 ![image](https://github.com/aditya0929/vegetable-image-classification/assets/127277877/98fca8f7-f1f3-4d00-8597-327dcef12beb)

-## after evaluation, `MOBILENET` model looks to be the best fit model in this case of Lemon Quality Segmentation.
+## after evaluation, `MOBILENET` model looks to be the best fit model in this case of Vegetable Image Classification .

 ## even though the other models also have a high accuracy and have complete capacity for executing the task and predicting the labels.